nice-digital/nice-design-system/components/icons/README.md

 - upgrade other outdated packages
 - add Figma source file containing all the SVG icons
 - add React components, with ES5 transpiled version.

+### What's new in v2.3?

+Version 2.3 is an internal refactor, mostly to use fantasticon instead of grunt-webfont for the icon font generation.
+This release drops support for IE8, which we no longer support but that should be the only 'breaking' change.

+We have removed generation of EOT, SVG and TTF font files because we know longer support older browsers like IE8 that needed these types.
+We now just generate WOFF and WOFF2 which covers all modern browsers.

 ## Installation